 3. Labyrinths are more complex this time, but that could be seen as a positive or negative, of course.

-4. Neutopia II has a longer password save feature than the original does.
+4. Neutopia II has a longer password save feature than the original does; however, if you have a TurboBooster-Plus or CD attachment, this doesn’t make any difference since you can use the File Cabinet.

 5. Your character moves much slower to start the game in Neutopia II than he did in Neutopia.
 However, you’ll acquire the falcon shoes after the 3rd labyrinth, making your movement much quicker.